Toyota: 1920s–1930s

 In 1924, Sakichi Toyoda invented the Toyoda Model G Automatic loom.
-The principle of jidoka, which means the machine stops itself when a problem occurs, became later a part of the Toyota Production System.
+The principle of jidoka, which means the machine stops itself when a problem occurs, later became a part of the Toyota Production System.
 Looms were built on a small production line.
 In 1929, the patent for the automatic loom was sold to the British company Platt Brothers, generating the starting capital for automobile development.

 Under the direction of the founder's son, Kiichiro Toyoda, Toyoda Automatic Loom Works established an Automobile Division on September 1, 1933, and formally declared its intention to begin manufacturing automobiles on January 29, 1934.
 A prototype Toyota Type A engine was completed on September 25, 1934, with the company's first prototype sedan, the A1, completed the following May.
-As Kiichiro had limited experience with automobile production, he initially focused on truck production; the company's first truck, the G1, was completed on August 25, 1935, and debuted on November 21 in Tokyo, becoming the company's first production model.
-Modeled on a period Ford truck, the G1 sold for ¥2,900, ¥200 cheaper than the Ford truck.
+However, the government strongly prioritized the development of trucks, so the company then concentrated on the G1 truck.
+The G1 truck was completed on August 25, 1935, and debuted on November 21 in Tokyo, becoming the company's first production model.
+Modeled on a period Ford truck, the G1 chassis sold for ¥2,900, ¥200 cheaper than the Ford truck.
 A total of 379 G1 trucks were ultimately produced.

 In April 1936, Toyoda's first passenger car, the Model AA, was completed.
 The sales price was ¥3,350, ¥400 cheaper than Ford or GM cars.
 The company's plant at Kariya was completed in May.
 In July, the company filled its first export order, with four G1 trucks exported to northeastern China.
 On September 19, 1936, the Japanese imperial government officially designated Toyota Automatic Loom Works as an automotive manufacturer.